muratk5n/thirdwave/en/README.md

 such "economies of scale" benefits by insisting in-person delivery of content.

-"But Finland finds good teachers"
+"But Finland finds good teachers, and in sufficient numbers"

 ---